Share Your COVID-19 Stories with the Rush Archives

 The following are some types of suggested COVID-19 submissions:

-• Written accounts, such as personal narratives, observations and journal entries
+• Written accounts, such as social media posts, observations and journal entries

 • Creative writing, such as short stories and poetry